PhD in Health Administration Programs

 Why Should I Get My PhD in Healthcare Administration in Montana?

 Montana, due to its mountainous and remote layout, has to face many healthcare challenges and demands that aren’t relevant in other parts of the country.
 From finding specialists to keeping care accessible to all areas of Montana, legislators have plenty of work.
 If you are ready to use your experience to improve healthcare in Montana, a PhD could be the next step for you.

 Ready to invest in your future and in the future of Montana?
 Keep reading to learn more about the best DHA programs in Montana.

 A PhD may empower you to work in many different settings and collaborate with people from all areas of healthcare.
-As an example, the Medicaid reimbursement and payment scheme for Montana is undergoing significant changes, a transition that upsets some equipment and supply companies (Billings Gazette, 2016).
+As an example, the Medicaid reimbursement and payment scheme for Montana is undergoing significant changes, a transition that upsets some equipment and supply companies.
 As a result, many companies are restricting their service areas further, leaving people without reasonable access to the medical supplies they need.
 With a PhD, you may work in administration, finance, or legislation to address these issues.

 Despite the issues that some have with Medicaid, the program as a whole is well-received in Montana.
-In fact, a recent poll showed that over 70% of Montana residents either support Medicaid expansion or support Medicaid for all (MTPR, 2016).
-Since public opinion is a big part of healthcare, this sort of research is crucial to your chosen career.
+Since it was expanded in 2018 an additional 148,974 people have gained coverage under the program.
+Because public opinion is a big part of healthcare, this sort of research is crucial to your chosen career.